seam/remoting/examples/readme.txt

 ======================

 Running the functional tests

-- start JBoss Application Server 6 or higher
-- deploy the example
+- set JBOSS_HOME enviroment property to point to JBoss AS 7 installation
-- in the example folder, run mvn verify -Pftest
+- in the example folder, run mvn clean verify -Darquillian=jbossas-remote-7